Reporting prescribed incidents

-To make an immediate notification of a prescribed incident, call the PGI Hotline 1300 910 933 (24 hours, 7 days a week).
+To make an immediate notification of a prescribed incident, phone the PGI Hotline 1300 910 933 (24 hours, 7 days a week).

 The prescribed incident must also be reported electronically within 2 business days after the incident using this online form.